blindsidenetworks/wordpress-plugin_bigbluebutton/readme.txt

 == Frequently Asked Questions ==

 **How do I create meetings?**

-After activating the BligBlueButton plugin, click on "Rooms" when "Add New" and give the meeting a title and fill out the room details.
+After activating the BigBlueButton plugin, click on "Rooms" then "Add New" and give the meeting room a title and fill out the room details.

 **How do users join the meetings?**

 Users join meetings using a joining form.
 This form can be shown in a site as a sidebar element or as a page/post.

-For setting up in the sidebar, add the bigbluebutton widget, as you do with any other, dragging the box to the position you want to.
+For setting up in the sidebar, add the bigbluebutton widget(s), as you do with any other, dragging the box to the position you want to.

 For setting the joining form up as a page/post, add the shortcode [bigbluebutton] right where you want the form to appear in the page/post.
 If there are pre-created meetings in wordpress, their names should appear in a listbox from which users can select.
 If there is only one pre-created meeting the listbox will not be shown and one button with the name of the meeting will appear instead.